5 Things Our Editor-in-Chief Learned While Buying an IKEA Kitchen

 But it’s also a little crazy-making.
 Moving objects sometimes just breaks for no apparent reason.
-It’s tricky to change the size of a room -- and sometimes the walls will suddenly move of their own accord.
+It’s tricky to change the size of a room — and sometimes the walls will suddenly move of their own accord.
 You have to save frequently; it doesn’t save your work automatically.
 There were times I literally wanted to pull my hair out, after I had done a lot of work and then my browser crashed, taking all that work with it.

 So you will love their software and hate it at the same time.
 It lets you visualize your kitchen, painstaking bit by bit.
 It’s quite powerful, though, and it helps you budget by creating a shopping list with everything in the kitchen.
-So, plan on playing with their software for a long time, building your kitchen virtually and checking out proportions there before actually buying your cabinets.
+Plan on playing with their software for a long time, building your kitchen virtually and checking out proportions there before actually buying your cabinets.
 I built scads of slightly different layouts, bringing them to our architect and contractor for their thoughts and, as I showed you before, then actually drawing them in real life at the playground and on the subfloor of our new kitchen.

-→ Play around!
-IKEA Kitchen Planner
+Play around: IKEA Kitchen Planner

-- Wait for a kitchen sale.
+3. You should wait for a kitchen sale.

-- Prepare (and over-prepare) for a very long ordering experience at the store.
+4. You must prepare yourself for a very long ordering experience at the store.

-- Check everything as soon as it is delivered, even if it takes a few hours.
+Check everything as soon as it is delivered, even if it takes a few hours.
 IKEA will happily correct anything that is missing or wrong!

 We live 90 miles away from IKEA, and we didn’t want the cabinets delivered right away.
 So we paid for a delivery service.
 They brought everything right into our house, a process that took over an hour.
 All of the kitchen pieces were in boxes with strange pseudo-Swedish names.

-At the time I was so overwhelmed with our renovation that I couldn’t deal with the stacks and stacks (our invoice was pages long).
+At the time, I was so overwhelmed with our renovation that I couldn’t deal with the stacks and stacks (our invoice was pages long).
 So I didn’t really go through the boxes until we began assembly.
 Then we discovered that we were missing various small parts, like some shelves, and that a couple of cabinets were the wrong size.
-IKEA was a dream to work with on this, though -- I was actually a little shocked, given how DIY the shopping process is there.
+IKEA was a dream to work with on this, though — I was actually a little shocked, given how DIY the shopping process is there.
 I called their post-purchase help desk, and they FedExed the missing pieces straight to our door.
 They did this even when I belatedly discovered a missing piece over four weeks later, during our final installation.